xelarep/BLE-Midi-LEDs/README.md

 - Arduino 1.8.19

 WS2812 based LED strip attached to a ESP32 running a BLE MIDI client.
 Currently, 12 LEDs are grouped by 3 and just showing up with some standard colours.
-Refer to the Sketch for more details
+Refer to the Sketch for more details!

-The ESP32 is responding to the following MIDI CCs
+The ESP32 is responding to the following MIDI CCs.
+Easy to adjust...

 | CC | Function                       | value |
 |----|--------------------------------|-------|